SMAD1 deficiency in either endothelial or smooth muscle cells can predispose mice to pulmonary hypertension

 BMPR2, conditional knockout mice, pulmonary arterial hypertension, pulmonary endothelial cells, SMAD1

 Digital Object Identifier (DOI)

 Han, Chul; Hong, Kwon Ho; Kim, Yong Hwan; Kim, Mi Jung; Song, Cheol; Kim, Myung Joon; Kim, Seong Jin; Raizada, Mohan K.; and Oh, S. Paul, "SMAD1 deficiency in either endothelial or smooth muscle cells can predispose mice to pulmonary hypertension" (2013).
-Neurobiology.
+Translational Neuroscience.
 675.